learnk8s/learnk8s.io/src/deployLaravel/content.md

+**TL;DR:** In this article, you will learn the basics of how to deploy a Laravel application in Kubernetes.

 Laravel is an excellent framework for developing PHP applications.

 Whether you need to prototype a new idea, develop an MVP (Minimum Viable Product) or release a full-fledged enterprise system, Laravel facilitates all of the development tasks and workflows.

-How you deal with deploying the application is a different story.
-Vagrant is very good with setting up a local environment similar to a remote server.
+_How you deal with deploying the application is a different story._

+[Vagrant is an excellent choice to set up a development environment](https://laravel.com/docs/7.x/homestead) that mirrors your production environment.

+But it's still limited to a single machine.

-However, in production, you will most likely require more than just one web host and one database.
+**In production, you will most likely require more than just one web server and database.**

-You'll probably have separate services for several requirements.

-You also need to have mechanisms in place to ensure that the application is always online and that the servers can efficiently balance the load.
+And you probably don't have a single app, but multiple apps with different concerns such as an API, a front-end, workers to process batch jobs, etc.

+_How do you deploy your apps and make sure that they can scale efficiently with your users?_

-In this article, I'll explain how to deal with the simple requirement of running a Laravel application as a local Kubernetes set up.
+In this article, you will learn how to set up a Laravel application in Kubernetes.

-## Kubernetes, Why and What?
+## Kubernetes, why and what?

+_Who has lots of application deployed in production?_

+**Google, of course.**

-Kubernetes is an open-source system initially designed by Google to facilitate the management of containerised applications in a clustered environment.
+[Kubernetes is an open-source tool](https://kubernetes.io) that was initially born from Google to facilitate a large number of deployments across their infrastructure.

-Some refer to it as an orchestration platform, and Kubernetes is not the only available platform of this type.

-Although, it does have a very high and fast adoption rate.

-Not to mention that it is quite easy to implement once you get used to it.

-If you're still wondering why someone can benefit from using Kubernetes, the answer is simple.

-Kubernetes makes it easier to set up and manage as many clusters as required across multiple projects.
+It is good at three things:

+1. Running any type of app (not just PHP).
+1. Scheduling deployments across several servers.
+1. Being programmable.

+Let's have a look at how you can leverage Kubernetes to deploy a Laravel app.

 ## Deploying a Laravel Application to Minikube

-As I've afore-mentioned, I will be showing you how to deploy a straightforward and stateless Laravel application to Kubernetes.

-I aim to detail the steps involved in accomplishing this while explaining why specific actions are required.

-Furthermore, I will show you how to quickly scale the application and also make it available on a named host using an Ingress controller.

-You can run Kubernetes on several cloud hosting providers such as Google Cloud Engine and Amazon Web Services.
+You can run Kubernetes on several cloud hosting providers such as [Google Cloud Engine (GCP)](https://cloud.google.com/kubernetes-engine), [Amazon Web Services (AWS)](https://aws.amazon.com/eks/), [Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/).

-In this tutorial, you will run the application on Minikube, a tool that makes it easy to run Kubernetes locally.
+In this tutorial, you will run the application on [Minikube](https://minikube.sigs.k8s.io/docs/) — a tool that makes it easier to run Kubernetes locally.

-Similar to Vagrant, Minikube is merely a Virtual Machine that contains a Kubernetes platform and Docker.
+Similar to Vagrant, Minikube is merely a Virtual Machine that contains a Kubernetes cluster.

-You will need both to deploy your application as a Docker container and scale it to three instances using Kubernetes.

 ## The application

 I have prepared a simple Laravel application which you can clone from [the repository on GitHub](https://github.com/learnk8s/laravel-kubernetes-demo).

 It is nothing more than a fresh Laravel installation.

-Therefore you can follow this example using either the demo application or just create a new Laravel application.
+Therefore you can follow this tutorial using either the demo application or you can create a new Laravel application.

-To use the demo application clone it in your project's directory.
+Let's get started by cloning the project with:

 ```terminal|command=1,2|title=bash
 cd /to/your/working/directory